aws-samples/babelfish-for-amazon-aurora-postgresql-demo/README.md

 ## Step 2: Connecting to Amazon Aurora postgreSQL using a postgres client (psql)

 ### Installing PostgreSQL client (psql)

 Before we can connnect to the cluster, we need to install the PostgreSQL client app also known as psql.
 As I'm using MacOS, I will run the following commands:

 `brew doctor`
 `brew update`
 `brew install libpq`

-As libpq does not install itself in `/usr/local/bin` I willcreate a symlink to the directory by running the command below:
+Please note that libpq does not install itself in `/usr/local/bin` so  you would have to create a symlink to the directory by running the command below:

 `brew link --force libpq`

 The above command symlink all the postgresql client tools to the `/usr/local/bin directory`.

-If using other flavour of linux your can use the following command to install postgresql client:
+For other flavour of linux you can use the following commands to install postgresql client:

 `sudo apt-get install postgresql-client` or `sudo yum install postgresqlxx` (replacing xx with the correct version)

-Now I will run a test to check if the client installed properly.
+Now let's run a test to check that the client installed properly.

 	psql --version
 	psql (PostgreSQL) 14.0